karasq/MioMenuQ/README.md

 Now menu should start instead of default application.

 **Points 2 and 3 are not required but highly recommended.*

+## Configuration

+By default this menu is conigured like this:

+1. Mio icon will run application located at `\My Flash Disk\Program Files\Menu\startmio.exe`.
+   This appliaction will start [startmio.mscr](https://github.com/karasq/MioMenuQ/blob/master/Menu/startmio.mscr) that will kill menu and start default Mio application.

+2. AutoMap icon is configured to run application located at `\Storage Card\AutoMapa EU\AutoMapa EU.exe`.
+3. Power Off icon is configured to run application located at `\My Flash Disk\Program Files\Menu\poweroff.exe`.
+   This application will start [poweroff.mscr](https://github.com/karasq/MioMenuQ/blob/master/Menu/poweroff.mscr) that will sleep your device.

+4. Windows icon is configured to run application located at `\Windows\explorer.exe`.
+   This will start built-in Windows Explorer.

+5. Settings icon is configured to run application located at `\My Flash Disk\Program Files\Menu\Moov Settings\Settings.exe`.
+   This will start Moov Settings application that let you configure your device (date, backlight, sound volume level, etc)

+6. Reset icon is configured to run application located at `\My Flash Disk\Program Files\Menu\restart.exe`.
+   This will reboot your device.

+To change menu default configuration please take a look to [desktop.ini](https://github.com/karasq/MioMenuQ/blob/master/Menu/desktop.ini).

+AutoMount application located at `\My Flash Disk\Program Files\Menu\automount.exe` will be start before Menu.
+Mio Spirit 6970 LE doesn't mount SD card partition during booting process.
+This application will mount available, unmouted partitions, so location `\Storage Card\` will be available without manually reinserting memory card.

+## Known issues

+1. Your device will be not detected by PC when you run Menu.
+You need to connect your device to PC and then restart your device or disconect your device from PC and start Mio application and then connect it again.

 ## Disclaimer
 Wrong usage of this application, insalling it on untested models may cause permanent dameage like